Wellbeing Software Works with Greater Manchester Connected Health Cities to Tackle Antibiotic Resistance

 Accessing and extracting large volumes of local primary care data through a trusted health information exchange was challenging for GM CHC.
 It relied heavily on participation from research-ready GP practices, many of which were already armed with Wellbeing’s Data Management Services Apollo solution (Apollo).

 The programme required support in developing an appropriate data query and report for harnessing and collating data to support the project objectives.

-GM CHC chose to work with Wellbeing Software following a referral from a trusted partner site, backed up by Apollo’s reputation in the field of primary care data management and customer services.
+GM CHC chose to work with Wellbeing Software following a referral from a trusted partner site, backed up by Apollo’s reputation in the field of primary care software and customer services.

 “The challenge of reducing antibiotic prescribing is not straightforward.
 Using the BRIT dashboards allows prescribers to address safety issues around repeat prescribing, appropriate prescribing and ensuring a cohesive practice strategy around prescribing in general, to combat patient pressures.
 It has been well received and we hope now the infrastructure is in place we can start to see the impact of visualising complex data analytics in this way.”

 Over 75 practices are participating in the BRIT project and benefiting from advanced analytics tailored to optimise antibiotic prescribing in their locality.
 Wellbeing DMS is being used to extract continuous flows of anonymised primary care data from Greater Manchester.